Textualize/textual/docs/introduction.md

 --8<-- "docs/examples/introduction/intro02.py"
 ```

 This method has an `event` positional argument which will receive the event object; in this case the `Key` event.
 The body of the method sets the background to a corresponding color in the `COLORS` list when you press one of the digit keys.
-It also calls `bell()` which is a method on App that plays your terminal's bell.
+It also calls `bell()` to plays your terminal's bell sound.

 !!! note